amzn/app-platform/docs/renderer.md

 ## Unit tests

 `ComposeRenderer` can easily be tested as unit tests on Desktop and iOS.
 In particular tests for Desktop are helpful due to the fast build times.
+Various fake `Models` can be passed to the `Renderer` and the UI state based on the model verified.

 Testing `ComposeRenderer` or `ViewRenderer` for Android requires an Android device or emulator.

 This test runs as a unit test on iOS and Desktop.